Hari-Bharadwaj/Blood-Donation-Website/README.md

-# Create the README.md content based on the previous assistant message

-readme_content = """
 # Blood Donation Registration & Awareness Website

 This is a basic web application built in ~30 minutes during a **KL University Hackathon**.